elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 - lumber vertical integration (companies that use wood extensively)

 We should also abolish the P. Eng fee.
 What a useless fee.
 People should not be sitting on their asses while others work hard.

+### A Fair Electoral System

+After the 2021 Federal election, I was dismayed at how horribly parliament seats reflected who voters voted.
+So I came up with a proof-of-concept of a new electroal system that combines local representation with a proportional voting.
+I'm calling it the
+[Represenative Proportional Voting](/posts/representative-proportional-voting).
+It's in its infancy at the moment, but I hope to formalize the algorithm and system in the future.

 ### Taxes